bediger4000/tableaux-in-go/src/parser/README.md

     BINARYOP -> "&" | "|" | ">" | "="

-The Recognizer Grammar is quite a bit simpler, so I did it first to get my toes wet, and debug `lexer` methods and functions, and `parser` utility functions
+The Recognizer Grammar is quite a bit simpler, so I did it first to get my toes wet, and debug `lexer` methods and functions, and `parser` utility functions.
+This leads directly to the recognizer.go program.

 ## Notes